willi-kappler/python_intro/docs/intro04/load_and_save_data.rst

 More data manipulation
 ----------------------

-.. attention:: Exercise 4.5:
+.. attention:: Exercise 4.4:

-    Load the .txt file called "temperature amplitude".
+    Load the file called "temperature_amplitude.txt".
 This contains two columns, the first has temperature in :math:`^{\circ} C`, the second the radar amplitudes of a reflection.
 The system used for the data acquisition is time sensitive.
 This means whenever the temperature of the surrounding falls below :math:`0^{\circ} C` the amplitude of the signal has to be scales up by a factor of 10.
 Write a code that reads in the data, corrects the data for the temperature dependence and then exports the data again in a file that contains headers.
 To make the difference between a while and a for loop more clear, write a code containing a while loop and then one that contains a for loop and compare the results.

-    The while loop only picks up the temperature below :math:`0^{\circ} C` at the start of the data, once the temperature is above :math:`0^{\circ} C`, it does not check for this condition anymore.
-In that case an if/for loop is more appropriate to make sure all data are checked.